Aloopes/deployWatcher/README.md

 #### Prod

-A demonstration environment for production integrates the app with an http host (nginx + uwsgi) and a MySQL database via Docker.
+A demo environment for production with the app, http host (nginx + uwsgi), and MySQL database via Docker.

 Prerequisites: